Morey letter: Scandal

-On October 21, New York newspaper The Truth featured the letter with a quote from a reporter saying that a friend of Garfield’s had confirmed that the handwriting was indeed Garfield’s.
+On October 21, New York newspaper The Truth featured the letter with a quote from a reporter saying that a friend of Garfield's had confirmed that the handwriting was indeed Garfield's.

 Reaction

 Democratic attacks

 Democrats used this letter to their advantage and started to print and circulate the letter wherever they could.
 They were able to get over 500,000 copies out.
 They put the letter in store windows and sent it to areas with a great number of Chinese immigrants, to maximize controversy.
 The letter was an October surprise that the Democrats thought would flip the vote to their favor.
-They even called the letter “Garfield’s death warrant.”
+They even called the letter "Garfield's death warrant".

 Garfield's response

-Garfield received a telegraph on October 20, 1880, regarding about a letter the candidate had allegedly written regarding "the Chinese question," that is, the question of the railroad companies hiring and importing Chinese labor to complete projects.
+Garfield received a telegraph on October 20, 1880, about a letter the candidate had allegedly written regarding "the Chinese question", that is, the question of the railroad companies hiring and importing Chinese labor to complete projects.
 Later that same day, he received the text of the letter.

 Garfield requested a photo reproduction of the letter, and once he laid eyes upon it, he denied that he wrote the letter.
-He stated that it was a “manifestly bungling attempt to copy [his] hand and signature”.
+He stated that it was a "manifestly bungling attempt to copy [his] hand and signature".

 During this time, Republicans also sent an investigator to Lynn, Massachusetts to try to find any trace of the letter.
 The investigator could not find H. L. Morey or the Employers Union.
 Shortly after, Garfield wrote and told the Republican National Committee to reproduce a letter of him denying that the letter was his.

-Garfield’s real letter did not get published by any newspaper for about a week, and was often printed side by side with the original Morey letter.
+Garfield's real letter did not get published by any newspaper for about a week, and was often printed side by side with the original Morey letter.

 Result

-Democrats said that the delay was evidence of Garfield’s guilt.
+Democrats said that the delay was evidence of Garfield's guilt.
 Most voters eventually thought the letter was a forgery, and just another political trick to win votes.
 The Morey letter was thought to be a forgery emanating from Democratic Party operatives, and produced a backlash against the Democrats.

 Garfield narrowly lost the state of California by 144 votes.
 His popular vote margin was the smallest in US history; however, he had a decisive victory in the electoral college.

 While never proven, there was much public speculation at the time that Stanley Huntley, journalist at the Brooklyn Eagle and creator of the Spoopendyke humor stories, was the author of the Morey letter.
 Huntley himself had made fun of the question of who wrote the letter in one of his stories.